Lanthian/comp30024-2024-part-b/notes.md

 * Rendered the board using utils.py - issue exists in move generation, not board state storing.
   * ACTUALLY, turns out the issue was that the PriorityDict that stored possible moves wasn't clearing between calls in program.py action().
 Implementing a simple .clear() method into prioritydict.py fixed this issue.

+# 2024.04.26
+Things we need to decide:
+* How will we store game states (parent-children).
+Tree structure of some kind, but is each level sorted?
+New structure defined to handle alpha beta?
+* What kinds of searches we want to code.
+Minimax?
+Monte Carlo?
+* What heuristics we want to use to evaluate gamestates